alanmcilwaine/welly-transport/UsabilityPlan/usabilityTestPlan.md

 -	Minor – A low-impact issue that causes a small inconvenience or visual inconsistency.
 It occurs infrequently and does not affect the user’s ability to complete the task.
 -	Moderate – A noticeable issue that affects usability and may confuse the user, but does not completely block task completion.
 -	Major – A critical issue that prevents the user from completing a key function or makes the application unusable for its main purpose.

+# Data Collection and Analysis
+**We are collecting data using the SUS metric.
+Each subject will be given a form to fill outlining:**
+* 10 questions according to the SUS standard.
+* Their favourite feature.
+* Issues they had with the prototype.
+**These will be analysed by:**
+Creating a boxplot of each of the 10 questions from the form.
+We will then analyse the boxplot and find apparent issues of each part of the usability test.